-APPENDIX D

-Student Consent to Share information
+APPENDIX D Student Consent to Share information

-Staff Member: · Other staff student has spoken to: The University endeavours to provide appropriate who are encountering problems or circumstances e guidance and identify sources of support for those students which are impacting on their studies. about their situation.
-This may include discussing may be provided if permission is given to share information g personal or sensitive information about circumstances at a Multidisciplinary Team, with a view to signposting students a University, in a co-ordinated way. consent, unless it is deemed that the student or groups identified below without the student's knowledge and others are at significant risk of harm.
-Should a member of wellbeing, there may be a need to follow Fitness to Study Senior Medical Officer.
-Student Declaration of Understanding and Co nsent to Share Information nembers of staff will not appear on any official documentation insent to my personal details and a brief overview of the International Student Support, Occupational Healt [] School: (identify roles) airs, Accommodation Services , Community Affairs, th & Safety, Students' Union Advice Centre, Student Welfare ernal agency, other relevant area within the University • shared on a need to know basis only and solely for the e held and processed in accordance with the Data Protection icy.
-I understand that I will be informed of actions and Multidisciplinary Team discussion concerning mys · .
-I consent to the disclosure of my personal informa ation on this basis: Student Name:Student Signature: Declaration to Decline Sharing of Information Following a meeting with on tails to be shared with other members of QUB staff to ensure nat this may result in me not getting the best possible support my own wellbeing or that of others they may feel iscussed this with believes there to be a serious concern for that they have a duty to disclose personal information to the nior Medical Officer.
-If this is necessary I will be advised via Please return signed form to: Student Name:
+Staff Member: Other staff student has spoken to: ne University endeavours to provide appropriate guidance and identify sources of support for those studer no are encountering problems or circumstances which are impacting on their studies. about their situation.
+This may include discus port may be provided if permission is given to share information sing personal or sensitive information about circumstances at a dent Multidisciplinary Team, with a view to signposting students the University, in a co-ordinated way. consent, unless it is deemed that the studen ific groups identified below without the student's knowledge and it or others are at significant risk of harm.
+Should a member of ent's wellbeing, there may be a need to follow Fitness to Study i's Senior Medical Officer.
+Student Declaration of Understanding and Consent to Share Information er members of staff will not appear on any official documentation consent to my personal details and a brief overview of the h: International Student Support, Occupational H [] School: (identify roles) Affairs, Accommodation Services, Community Affairs, lealth & Safety, Students' Union Advice Centre, Student Welfare external agency, other relevant area within the University be shared on a need to know basis only and solely for the ill be held and processed in accordance with the Data Protection Policy.
+I understand that I will be informed of actions a Multidisciplinary Team discussion concerning and/or recommendations arising from any Student myself.
+I consent to the disclosure of my personal info rmation on this basis: Student Name:Student Signature: Date: Student Number: Declaration to Decline Sharing of Informati on Following a meeting with on I details to be shared with other members of QUB staff to ensure ad that this may result in me not getting the best possible support my own wellbeing or that of others they may f re discussed this with believes there to be a serious concern for feel that they have a duty to disclose personal information to the niversity's Senior Medical Officer.
+If this is necessary I will be Student Name: Student number: Student Signature: